Q: What is the Health Insurance Marketplace?

 Q: Can I buy health insurance coverage anytime I want?

-After March 31, 2014, the open enrollment period for 2014 ends, and insurance companies will only enroll people under special circumstances, such as when a person loses his or her employer coverage.
-Check with the Marketplace or a health insurance company to see if you qualify for a special enrollment opportunity.
-The next open enrollment period (for coverage to become effective in 2015) begins on October 15, 2014, and extends until December 7, 2014.
+After Jan.
+31, 2016, you may enroll in coverage only under special circumstances, such as when you lose employer coverage.
+Check with the Marketplace, a health insurance company or an insurance agent to see if you qualify for a special enrollment opportunity.
+The next open enrollment period for individual market coverage begins on Nov.
+1, 2016 and ends on Jan.
+31, 2017 for coverage in the 2017 calendar year.

 Q: What if I already have coverage?

 A: If you have employer coverage, you can stay on your employer’s health plan.
-If you have individual coverage, you can shop for new health insurance in the Marketplace or keep your current policy.
-If you have individual coverage, your coverage may change to meet new federal requirements at the time of your annual renewal in 2014, and you can shop for other coverage at that time.
+If you have individual coverage, you can shop for new health insurance in the Marketplace during the next open enrollment period or keep your current policy.

 Q: Does having employer coverage affect my ability to get low income subsidies through the Marketplace?

 A: Yes.
 If your employer offers coverage that meets certain federal standards, you will not be eligible for low income subsidies through the Marketplace.
 Generally, if the coverage your employer provides is at least as good as coverage sold on the Marketplace, and your employer makes a minimum contribution toward the cost of coverage, you will not be able to get a low income subsidy on the Marketplace.
 If you do have employer coverage available to you, you should compare the costs and benefits of your employer’s health plan to the costs and benefits of the health insurance offered on the Marketplace.
 Check with your employer to find out the details of your employer’s health plan, and to see if your employer’s plan meets the federal minimum requirements.

 Q: Where can I get more information about Marketplace coverage?